happyuc-project/web3j/docs/source/transactions.rst

 Proof of Work (PoW) consensus, has been subject to attacks in the past and tends to be more problematic for developers.

-You can request Ether for the Rinkeby testnet via the Rinkeby Crypto Faucet, available at https://www.rinkeby.io/.
+You can request Huc for the Rinkeby testnet via the Rinkeby Crypto Faucet, available at https://www.rinkeby.io/.

-Details of how to request Ether for the Kovan testnet are available `here <https://github.com/kovan-testnet/faucet>`_.
+Details of how to request Huc for the Kovan testnet are available `here <https://github.com/kovan-testnet/faucet>`_.

-If you need some Ether on the Ropsten testnet to get started, please post a message with your wallet address to the `web3j Gitter channel <https://gitter.im/web3j/web3j>`_ and you will be sent some.
+If you need some Huc on the Ropsten testnet to get started, please post a message with your wallet address to the `webuj Gitter channel <https://gitter.im/webuj/webuj>`_ and you will be sent some.